 In addition to the inspiring grounds and gardens, many trails through the woods and field are open to visitors, including the poetry trail, which features many Millay poems and the family gravesite.

-The Millay Society's mission is to illuminate the life and writings of Edna St. Vincent Millay and to preserve and interpret the character of Steepletop - her home and gardens - a place where nature inspires the creative spirit.
+The Millay Society's mission is to illuminate the life and writings of Edna St. Vincent Millay and to preserve and interpret the character of Steepletop—her home, gardens, and frequent inspiration for her poetry—a place where nature inspires the creative spirit.

 The Garden Conservancy has advised the Millay Society on restoration, management, and planning.

 The Millay Society at Steepletop launches "Save Steepletop" campaign.